 Do I get a say in all this?Go Deeper

-Refining NZ has lodged a resource consent application for its proposal with the Northland Regional Council on the 17th July 2018.
+Refining NZ was granted resource consent for its proposal by the Northland Regional Council on the 17th July 2018.

-A copy of the application and supporting documentation can be found int the 'Related Downloads' section below
+A copy of the application and supporting documentation can be found in the 'Related Downloads' section below.

 If you have questions about our application, please contact us here.

 - Download Volume 1 ( pdf - 6.4 MB )

 - Download Volume 2 ( pdf - 48.2 MB )

 - Download Volume 3 ( pdf - 119.4 MB )